HallowedSpace/NationStates-Challenger/README.md

 ## Note for the technologically intermediate or higher
-(if you arent a skid then feel free to change and make pr here if you make it better because it is lazy and could be optimized)
+(feel free to change and make pr here if you make it better because it is lazy and could be optimized)